icharalamp/web2/content/home/teaching.md

 I have been an instructor of the following:

 - Google Earth Engine Tutorial: Geohackweek 2017, University of Washington.
 [Tutorial available here](https://geohackweek.github.io/GoogleEarthEngine/).
-- Bioclimatic design for buildings and open space.
+- _Bioclimatic design of buildings and open space_.
 Hellenic Open University.
-Enviromental Design of Cities and Buildings MSc
+Enviromental Design of Cities and Buildings MSc programm
-- AUA-R. Workshop for students, researchers and academif staff
+- _AUA-R. R language Workshop for students, researchers and academic staff_.
+Agricultural University of Athens
-- Agrometeorology, .....
+- _Agrometeorology_.
+Technological intitute of Kalamata, Greece
-- Agricultural Meteorology, Agricultural University of Athens
+- _Agricultural Meteorology_.
+Agricultural University of Athens
-- Bioclimatology, Agricultural University of Athens
+- _Bioclimatology_.
+Agricultural University of Athens
+- _Bioclimatology and Bioclimatic Design of Urban Open Spaces_.
+Agricultural University of Athens.
+Landscepe design MSc programm
+- _Geospatial analysis on decision making_.
+National School of Public Administration